uzmo/NodePi/README.md

 Node-debug

-SSH server enabled for NodePi.
+SSH server enabled for NodePi

-Need set env for node and mongodb:
+Environment variable for node and mongodb should be set:

 export PATH=$PATH:/home/pi/node-v0.10.28-linux-arm-pi/bin